AndrewJBateman/pean-stack-api-display/README.md

 ### Backend

+* During dev PostgreSQL needs to be installed and running - I started it from my Windows 10 PostgreSQL 12 dropdown option 'SQL shell (psql)' or from the Node.js command prompt
+* Data for metals stored in a Postgres database then displayed on the frontend using Express.js
-* to follow
+* Postman used to test the backend

 ### Frontend

 * Angular frontend includes Bootstrap responsive navbar with icon links
 * Navbar drops down from top in phone size
-* About this site page
+* About this site page - summary info on each page
 * Author info card that gets data from Github and provides contact links
 * Main section made of 8 Bootstrap cards that link to API data
 * NASA card shows Astronomy Picture of the Day (APOD) from the [NASA API](https://api.nasa.gov/).
 Note video function requires npm module [safe-pipe](https://www.npmjs.com/package/safe-pipe)